hamandakuntz/track-it/README.md

 This project is a very intuitive app to track your habits that helps you to increase your discipline!

-Try it out now on https://track-it-five.vercel.app/
+Try it out now on https://track-it-five.vercel.app/ or check the demo below!

 ## About